roseengineering/rfems/README.md

 simply from a collection of STL 3D models.
 To use this script you need to have openEMS installed as well as its Python API extension.
 You will also need a method to generate the STL files that will compose your FDTD model.
-The example models in this repo use Python and openscad to do this.
+The example models in this repo use Python and Openscad to do this.
 But you can use whatever you want.

 ## Why Rfems Was Created